Bhai: Vyakti Ki Valli: Plot

 The film is biography on the famous writer Purushottam Laxman Deshpande.
-The details about his life are also taken from the book "Aaahe manohar tari" written by his wife Sunita Deshpande.
-The film is been created into two parts looking at the work Pu La Deshpande did.
+The details about his life are also taken from the book "Aaahe Manohar Tari" written by his wife Sunita Deshpande.
+The film has been created into two parts looking at the work Pu La Deshpande did.
 The 1st half was released on 4 January 2019, all over India.
 The 2nd half was released on 8 February 2019.
-The film is released in Marathi.